Categories

 Blogging Christian God Ministry Music Radio

 Every Monday I post my all-new Top 10 Christian hit music chart based on personal preference and influenced by radio airplay from the previous week.
-It’s the continuation of a weekly hobby that goes back over 45 years.
-Here’s this week’s chart – for the week ending Sunday December 22ND 2024 – the 410TH week of this current era that began on Presidents’ Day Weekend of 2017:
+It’s the continuation of a weekly hobby that goes back almost 50 years.
+Here’s this week’s chart – for the week ending Sunday May 04TH 2025 – the 429TH week of this current era that began on Presidents’ Day Weekend of 2017:

 TW LW WKS SONG TITLE ARTIST / SITE